 Music enthusiasts often get trapped in questions like how to nourish their music skills when they fall short of ideas in terms of what to practice and what not.

-If you are a musician you will always have an urge to outshine your current music skills or abilities, however, it becomes really frustrating when you have no idea how to do that.
+If you are a musician you will always have the urge to outshine your current music skills or abilities, however, it becomes really frustrating when you have no idea how to do that.

-Whether it’s about learning a musical instrument wherein you are unable to reach the next step or improving the quality of your voice, you certainly get board of practicing the exercises over and over again, and that’s what stops your growth as a musician.
+Whether it’s about learning a musical instrument wherein you are unable to reach the next step or improving the quality of your voice, you certainly get bored of practising the exercises over and over again, and that’s what stops your growth as a musician.

-However, if you are practicing music on your own, you get stuck soon with your monotonous routine, that’s when you need right suggestions.
+However, if you are practising music on your own, you get stuck soon with your monotonous routine, and that’s when you need the right suggestions.

 Here’re some tips on how to nourish your music skills when you fall short of ideas